ghostburns/ETS0309-15-3rd-yr/Python_101/Python_str/README.md

-# Python String Methods:
+# Python String Methods

 ## Overview

 Python provides built-in string methods for manipulating text including case conversion, substring search, and prefix/suffix verification.
 Common methods for changing text case include:

-- `str.lower()`: Converts all characters to lowercase.
+- str.lower(): Converts all characters to lowercase.
-- `str.upper()`: Converts all characters to uppercase.
+- str.upper(): Converts all characters to uppercase.
-- `str.title()`: Capitalizes the first letter of each word.
+- str.title(): Capitalizes the first letter of each word.
-- `str.capitalize()`: Capitalizes only the first character.
+- str.capitalize(): Capitalizes only the first character.
-- `str.swapcase()`: Swaps the case of all letters.
+- str.swapcase(): Swaps the case of all letters.
-- `str.find()`: Returns the index of the first occurrence of a substring.
+- str.find(): Returns the index of the first occurrence of a substring.
-- `str.index()`: Returns the index of the first occurrence; raises an error if not found.
+- str.index(): Returns the index of the first occurrence; raises an error if not found.
-- `str.startswith()`: Checks if the string begins with a specified prefix.
+- str.startswith(): Checks if the string begins with a specified prefix.
-- `str.endswith()`: Checks if the string ends with a specified suffix.
+- str.endswith(): Checks if the string ends with a specified suffix.
-- `str.count()`: Returns the count of non-overlapping occurrences of a substring.
+- str.count(): Returns the count of non-overlapping occurrences of a substring.
-- `str.replace()`: Returns a copy of the string with occurrences of a substring replaced.
+- str.replace(): Returns a copy of the string with occurrences of a substring replaced.
-- `str.strip()`: Returns a copy of the string with leading and trailing whitespace removed.
+- str.strip(): Returns a copy of the string with leading and trailing whitespace removed.
-- `str.lstrip()`: Returns a copy of the string with leading whitespace removed.
+- str.lstrip(): Returns a copy of the string with leading whitespace removed.
-- `str.rstrip()`: Returns a copy of the string with trailing whitespace removed.
+- str.rstrip(): Returns a copy of the string with trailing whitespace removed.
-- `str.split()`: Splits the string into a list of substrings.
+- str.split(): Splits the string into a list of substrings.
-- `str.join()`: Joins an iterable of strings using the string as a separator.
+- str.join(): Joins an iterable of strings using the string as a separator.
-- `str.isalpha()`: Returns True if all characters in the string are alphabetic.
+- str.isalpha(): Returns True if all characters in the string are alphabetic.
-- `str.isdigit()`: Returns True if all characters in the string are digits.
+- str.isdigit(): Returns True if all characters in the string are digits.
-- `str.isalnum()`: Returns True if all characters in the string are alphanumeric.
+- f-strings: Concise syntax for embedding expressions inside string literals.
-- `str.isspace()`: Returns True if all characters in the string are whitespace.
+- len(): Returns the number of items in an object.
-- `str.format()`: Formats the string using placeholders.
+- str.encode(): Converts a string into bytes using the specified encoding.

 ## Method Explanations and Examples

 ### str.lower()

-**Description:**
+Description:

-The `str.lower()` method converts all uppercase letters in a string to lowercase.
+The str.lower() method converts all uppercase letters in a string to lowercase.
 It does not modify numbers, punctuation, or already lowercase characters.

-**Syntax:**
+Syntax:

 ```python
 string.lower()
 ```

-**Example:**
+Example:

 ```python
 text = "Hello, WORLD!"